CartoDB/documentation/app/content/carto-user-manual/tutorials/analyzing-losangeles-airbnb-reviews.md

 We will use CARTO Analytics Toolbox BigQuery Tiler to create a [Tileset](../../../analytics-toolbox-bigquery/overview/tilesets/), a special type of table that allows visualizing large spatial datasets such as this one.

-15. To save map results and continue working on a separate map, let's duplicate the previous map once again, and disable the dual map view (close the left panel), then rename the map copy to `Map 3 Airbnb Spatial Features map`
+15. To save map results and continue working on a separate map, let's duplicate the previous map once again, and disable the dual map view (close the left panel), then rename the map copy to `Map 3 Airbnb Spatial Features`

 16. From the main menu, click on ‘Data Observatory’ to browse the [Spatial Data Catalog](../../../data-observatory/guides/accessing-and-browsing-the-spatial-data-catalog/) and apply these filters: